Madhyamik Pariksha: Exam structure

 Efforts are on to calibrate the syllabus with the much easier and higher-scoring (but broader, including more topics but lacking in depth) national curriculum offered by the central boards, namely the Council for the Indian School Certificate Examinations and the Central Board of Secondary Education.
-There have been suggestions that the Madhyamik should be taken on the syllabus of class 10 only as introduced in the higher secondary.
-The students of the current year (2011) are giving it like before, on the syllabi of both Classes 9 and 10.
-However, from 2012, it is going to be taken only on the syllabus of Class 10.
+There had been suggestions that the Madhyamik should be taken on the syllabus of class 10 only as introduced in the higher secondary.
+The students of the year 2011 gave the exam like before, on the syllabi of both Classes 9 and 10.

+From 2012, the exam has been taken only on the syllabus of Class 10.

-For Madhyamik 2007, the whole syllabus for all the subjects has been changed to lessen the load on the students.
-There has both been some additions and some trimming done to all the subjects.
+For Madhyamik 2007, the whole syllabus for all the subjects had been changed to lessen the load on the students.
+There had both been some additions and some trimming done to all the subjects.

 While the majority of students passing Madhyamik usually go on to appear for the Higher Secondary Examination conducted by the West Bengal Council of Higher Secondary Education, students may also opt for the All India Senior School Certificate Examination, conducted by the CBSE, or the Indian School Certificate examination conducted by the CISCE.